In an effort to move the public toward vegan eating, Mercy For Animals and other groups often share online videos of farmed animal cruelty.

 We compared one more thing: the number of vegetarians and meat eaters in the experimental and control groups.
 We took all of the people who said they had eaten at least one serving of pork, beef, chicken, and fish in the preceding two days and classified them as meat eaters.
 Then we took all the people who said they had eaten zero servings of meat in the preceding two days and classified them as vegetarians.

-We found that 6.7% of people in the control group were vegetarian and 8.5% of people in the experimental group were vegetarian.
-Although it suffered from the same low power issue discussed above, this difference was just shy of statistically significant at the 95% level.
+We found that 7.1% of people in the control group were vegetarian and 9.6% of people in the experimental group were vegetarian (p = 0.11).

 We think that this result is particularly interesting because it overcomes some of the issues with self-reported consumption.
 For example, most of us can be certain as to whether we ate meat in the past two days.
 However, if you did eat meat, it’s very tricky to remember how much you ate.
 So classifying people as meat eaters or vegetarians helps reduce the mistakes that we make when remembering our consumption.